How much income tax should you be paying? Compare gross income versus net income.

 There are no particular MLS benefits for pooled family income, except after one child, where the threshold is raised by $1,500 for every dependent after the first.

 To avoid this extra tax, you will need to take out an appropriate private health policy.
-However you will also need to work out what’s more cost effective - a private health policy, or paying extra tax.
+However you will also need to work out what’s more cost effective - a private health policy, or paying extra tax - plus any extra benefits associated with private health cover.